If you’ve ever researched about rodents, you would know that they have poor vision.

 Just because it is common doesn’t mean it isn’t something serious.

+Pink eye can quickly worsen.
 Visit a veterinarian immediately before the infection starts causing permanent damage to the eye.

+You should also look out for corneal ulcers.
 It can start from a tiny scratch around the eye and worsen within days.

+Hay bedding in cages usually fuels this infection.
 A corneal ulcer can keep your guinea pig from other everyday activities too.

-But if they don’t work, you may have to go through with grid keratotomy which is a procedure that is done under anesthesia.
+The severe pain makes the animal give up eating as well.
+Your vet will prescribe ointment drops at first.
+But if they don’t work, you may have to go through with grid keratotomy, which is a procedure that is done under anesthesia.

-If you want to maximize your guinea pig’s sight, you must boost its diet.
+As I mentioned before, a healthier guinea pig has better vision.
+If you want to boost your guinea pig’s sight, you must improve its diet.

 Other than their regular meals, you can add in a few treats or extra portions from the following suggestions to help improve their sight gradually.